 Try to help your Costa Rican buddies at the visa interview at the embassy.
 In the past I’ve been able to go in with my friends and accompany them right to the interview.
 The agent would even ask me questions to vouch for their character.
 That is not the case anymore, hence the prior point about not trying to enter the embassy unless you have some type of appointment.
 Now they give you a piece of paper right when you enter explaining if you try to accompany them they will deny everyone’s visa in the group.

 Enjoy first class service.
 US citizen?
 Please pass go, collect $200, enjoy complementary champagne while relaxing in the jacuzzi.
 They really have signs that say “If you are a US citizen, do not wait in line, go directly to window…” For anyone that has ever had to deal with Costa Rican bureaucracy this is a breath of fresh air.
-If you are not a US citizen you have to stand in line and get shifted from station to station, answer repeated questions about why you are here what you are doing etc etc. I didn’t realize it but I was actually receiving standard US service it is just so pronounced like I was able to wander freely when non-US citizens are all corralled.
+If you are not a US citizen you have to stand in line and get shifted from station to station, answer repeated questions about why you are here what you are doing etc etc. I felt like a king to be able to walk around freely.

 Take pictures.
 Ref: this blog entry.